DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Purposes of Intervention.md

 Finnemore M. The Purposes of Intervention: Changing Ideas about the Use of Force.
 Ithaca: Cornell University Press, 2003), pp.1-23

-This is part of the X series:
+This is part of the [[Post-Colonial States and Intervention]] series:
 12-01-24